vdaas/vald/docs/tutorial/agent-on-docker.md

 # Agent on Docker

-Vald is desidned and implemented based on Cloud-Native architecture.
+Vald is designed and implemented based on Cloud-Native architecture.
-However, there mqy be cases who want to use only Vald Agent without kubernetes.
+However, there may be cases who want to use only Vald Agent without kubernetes.

-This article will show you haw to deploy and run the Vald Agent on Docker.
+This article will show you how to deploy and run the Vald Agent on Docker.
 Fashion-mnist is used as an example of a dataset as same as [Get Stared](../tutorial/get-started.md)

 ## Requirements